 - Click Calculate.

 - For SQL, use basic operators, a field list, and functions.
-Click the Validate button to ensure there are no errors in it.
+Click the Validate button to ensure there are no errors in the expression.
 If the expression is invalid, click the Remove button and compose a new one.
 When the expression is complete and valid, click Calculate.

 The time it takes for the calculation to complete depends on the expression's complexity and the number of features in your layer.